 Andrea Costa is currently pursuing an Associate’s Degree in Business at Bunker Hill Community College and plans to continue her studies in Finance at the University of Massachusetts, Boston in the near future.
 Before joining Sociedad Latina, she volunteered for various nonprofit organizations in Peru and was a translator for the Boston Housing Authority.
 At Sociedad Latina, Andrea supports our Office Manager and Finance Department and ensures the successful day-to-day operations of the organization.
 She is bilingual in English and Spanish.

 Shynnah Cueto-Monge - Retention and Engagement Specialist

 Shynnah Cueto-Monge is currently pursuing an Associate’s Degree in Human Services at Bunker Hill Community College.
 She has been involved with Sociedad Latina for more than seven years, transitioning from a Youth Leader to a full-time staff member.
 While in high school, she was an intern at Brigham & Women's Hospital through the Health Careers for Youth program and a Youth Artist.
 At Sociedad Latina, Shynnah oversees our Family Engagement program and develops strategies for better retention across our programs.
 She is bilingual in English and Spanish.

 Dan Davis received his undergraduate degree in Spanish Language & Literature and a Master's in Teaching from Clark University.
 Before joining Sociedad Latina in 2014, Dan taught high school Spanish in Grafton and Worcester.
-At Sociedad Latina, Dan oversees our Early Escalera and Saturday Escalera programs and works with Boston Public Schools to implement college and career access support.
+At Sociedad Latina, he leads our academic success programming, including our mentoring and college access programs, as well as develop curriculum around best practices for working with English Learners.
 He is bilingual in English and Spanish.